TJAdryan/astro_blog/src/content/blog/2025-11-24-Google-Scholar-Gets-Even-Better.md

 ---
-title: "Google Scholar Gets Even Better: Why I'm Excited About the Latest Updates"
+title: "Google Scholar Gets Better: What to Know About the Latest Updates"
 description: "A look at the recent improvements to Google Scholar and why they matter for researchers and data professionals."
 pubDate: "2025-11-24T00:00:00Z"
 tags: ["research", "tools", "AI", "academic"]